HysterosalpingogramSkip to the navigation

 A hysterosalpingogram usually is done by a radiologist in the X-ray room of a hospital or clinic.
 A radiology technologist and a nurse may help the doctor.
 A gynecologist or a doctor who specializes in infertility (reproductive endocrinologist) also may help with the test.

-Before the test begins, you may get a sedative or ibuprofen (such as Advil) to help you relax and to relax your uterus so it will not cramp during the test.
+Before the test begins, you may get a sedative to help you relax.
+You may also get ibuprofen to help relax your uterus so it will not cramp during the test.
 You will need to take off your clothes below the waist and drape a gown around your waist.
-You will empty your bladder and then lie on your back on an examination table with your feet raised and supported by stirrups.
+You will empty your bladder.
+Then you will lie on your back on an exam table.
+Your feet will be raised and supported by stirrups.
 This allows your doctor to look at your genital area.

 How It Feels

-You probably will feel some cramping like menstrual cramps during the test.
+You will most likely feel some cramping like menstrual cramps during the test.
 The amount of pain you have depends on what problems the doctor finds and treats during the test.

 There is a small chance of damaging or puncturing the uterus or fallopian tubes during the test.